jasoncalabrese/project-glu/README.md

 Project-Glu
 ===========

-Project Glu is some glue that brings together data from the G4, and hopefully pump/activity tracker data
+Project-Glu is my attempt glue some existing things together to make managing my son's T1D a little easier/safer.
+Currently only focused on data from the G4, but later I'd like to include pump/activity tracker data.

 current status
 --------------